 Evidence of Coverage Booklet on Contractor’s Web Site.
 During each year of this Agreement which carries over into a subsequent Contract Year, Contractor shall make the Evidence of Coverage booklet for the next benefit year available on Contractor’s web site no later than the first day of the Open Enrollment Period provided that Contractor has received any revisions in the material that is to be included in the Evidence of Coverage from the Exchange and the applicable Regulator in sufficient time to allow for posting on the first day of Open Enrollment.
 The Evidence of Coverage booklet for the then-current benefit year shall remain on Contractor’s web site through December 31 of the then-current benefit year.

 Marketing Plans.
 Contractor and the Exchange recognize that Enrollees and other health care consumers benefit from efforts relating to outreach activities designed to increase heath awareness and encourage enrollment.
 The parties shall share marketing plans on an annual basis and with respect to periodic updates of material changes.
-The marketing plans of each of the Exchange and Contractor shall include proposed marketing approaches and channels and shall provide samples of any planned marketing materials and related collateral as well as planned, and when completed, expenses for the marketing budget.The Contractor shall include this information for both the Exchange and the outside individual market.
-The Exchange shall treat all marketing information provided under this Section as confidential information and the obligation of the Exchange to maintain confidentiality of this information shall survive termination or expiration of this Agreement.
+The marketing plans of the Exchange and Contractor shall include proposed and actual marketing approaches, messaging and channels and provide samples of any planned marketing materials and related collateral as well as planned, and when completed, expenses for the marketing budget The Contractor shall include this information for both the Exchange and the outside individual market.
+The Exchange shall treat all marketing information provided under this Section as confidential information consistent with Section 1.4.1.
+The obligation of the Exchange to maintain confidentiality of this information shall survive termination or expiration of this Agreement.

-Customer Service.
-Contractor shall also comply with the requirements relating to enrollment materials required under the customer service standards in accordance with the requirements set forth at Section 3.6.

-Article 3 – QHP Program Requirements
+[Duplicative]Article 3 – QHP Issuer Program Requirements

 3.1 Basic Requirements